Sydney-Informatics-Hub/training.artemis.python/setup.md

 <br>

 ## 2. Python environemnt
-To run all the commands today you can set up an environemnt with something like this:
+To run all the commands today in your own Python installation, you can set up an environemnt with something like this:

 ~~~
-conda create -n dask python=3.7 dask=1.0
+conda create -n dd dask==2.11.0 distributed==2.11.0 netCDF4==1.5.3 numpy==1.18.1 pandas==1.0.1 scipy==1.4.1 xarray==0.15.0 mpi4py==3.0.3 -c conda-forge
 ~~~

 <br>